Takes place Saturday, September 18th

 Campbell, California (July 14, 2021) – The San Francisco Bay Area Affiliate

-of the Huntington’s Disease Society of America (HDSA) will host the San Jose Team Hope 10K Run/5K Walk on Saturday, September 18th at 7:30 AM (PST) at Campbell Park at the Los Gatos Creek Trail.
+of the Huntington’s Disease Society of America (HDSA) will host the San Jose Team Hope 10K Run/5K Walk on Saturday, September 18th at 9:00 AM (PST).
 All proceeds support HDSA’s mission to improve the lives of people affected by Huntington’s disease (HD) and their families.

 “For the past two years, my family has been involved in organizing the San Jose Team Hope Walk/Run and we are excited to be planning the event again,” said Therese Crutcher-Marin, Chair of HDSA’s San Francisco Bay Area Affiliate.
 “The HD community gathers to show solidarity, mutual support, for all families struggling with HD.”